Eastport Peninsula: St. Chad's

 Photo by Gordon Handcock, ©2000.
 Reproduced by permission of Gordon Handcock.

 According to Burden merchant ledgers of the 1880s and 1890s, dealers such as Thomas Hunter and John Martin of Damnable and the Hunters (James Sr. & Jr., Joseph and John) of Halletts Cove relied much on wood products (such as bundles of hoops and birch rind, wharf sticks, fire wood, flake longers and railway sleepers) to settle their accounts for food and supplies.
 Evidently the Burdens acquired a contract to supply wood materials ties during the construction of the Newfoundland Railway.
 The opportunity to cut railway ties may have been a major reason why both St. Chad's and Burnside attracted families into permanent residence in this period.
 These same families, however, continued to operate in the fishery during the summer months and most continued to regard themselves primarily as fishermen.
 By the 1950s a large proportion of the male labour force of St. Chad's and Burnside were engaging as carpenters in construction around the province.
 In recent decades Burnside and St. Chad's have been favoured more as places for maintaining second homes and holiday cottages by erstwhile urban dwellers rather than by young couples to raise families.
 In consequence both have experienced population decline.
-Burnside's association with archaeological research and interpretation of Aboriginal sites in and around Bloody Reach (the Cowpath) has given this community a new cultural and heritage dimension of some valuable consequence.
+Burnside's association with archaeological research and interpretation of Indigenous sites in and around Bloody Reach (the Cowpath) has given this community a new cultural and heritage dimension of some valuable consequence.